 Cat scratchers are a hot topic among cat owners.
-We know well our feline’s natural instinctive needs to scrape their claws down carpet, sisal, cardboard or our favorite sofa.
-This post is all about where to read up on the absolute best cat scratchers for 2023.
+We know our feline’s natural instinctive needs to scrape their claws down carpet, sisal, cardboard, or our favorite sofa.
+This post is about where to read up on the best cat scratchers for 2023.

 Scratching is an essential activity for cats, allowing them to stretch, sharpen their claws and mark their territory.
 With so many types of cat scratchers available, it can be difficult to find the right one for your furry friend.
 To help you choose the best scratcher for your kitty, we’ve broken down the three main materials – sisal, cardboard and carpet – and what they have to offer.

 This article is filled with images that link to the Amazon website.
 If you click on an image, you can immediately go to the buy page to conveniently read more about the product.
 If you make a purchase, Kritter Kommunity will receive a small commission.
 Thank you for your support!

 Sisal Rope Cat Scratcher

 Sisal rope is a hard natural fiber that is rich with value.
 It’s main features are very similar to manila rope, yet sisal rope is less expensive.
 Designers like sisal because it holds a knot very well and is super sturdy.

 Sisal rope holds up against sunlight.